rotundasoftware/parcelify/README.md

 # Parcelify

-Output css or other bundles based on the [browserify](http://browserify.org/) dependency graph.
+A [browserify](http://browserify.org/) plugin so you can use npm to handle front-end assets like css.

-* Use npm packages for interface components with styles and templates.
+* Just add a `style` key to your `package.json` to specify the package's css file(s).
-* Efficiently transform scss / less to css, coffee to JavaScript, etc. using streams.
+* Efficiently transform scss / less to css, etc. using streams.
-* Rebuild bundles automatically with watch mode.
+* Rebuild bundles automatically in watch mode.
 * Leverage a robust API to create larger build tools like [cartero](https://github.com/rotundasoftware/cartero).

 Many thanks to [James Halliday](https://twitter.com/substack) for his help and guidance in bringing this project into reality.